jayzheng98/jayzheng98.github.io/_projects/project1.md

 ```

  - *Installation: For the further development on source code, we simply download the [source code](https://github.com/srsran/srsRAN/archive/refs/heads/master.zip) instead of using "Terminal" to directly install.
 Then open it with IDE "[Clion](https://www.jetbrains.com/clion/)" for both editting and building*

+ - *Configuration: There are several fields in the configuration file of each LTE element(ue.conf, enb.conf, epc.conf) need to be customized.
+However, to save space such processes are not recorded here*

+### Joint Debugging

 ## Source Code Modification